Cauchy Slice Holography: A New AdS/CFT Dictionary: Asymptotic Dynamics and Unitarity

-This kinematic unitarity property ${\cal H}(x) = {\cal H}^{\dagger_K}\!(x)$ is needed to guarantee that the various terms in the Hamiltonian constraint have the right relative phases so that ${\cal H}(x)$ looks real in Lorentzian signature.\footnote{The overall phase of ${\cal H}(x)$ is not very meaningful since the meaning of ${\cal H}(x)\Psi = 0$ is the same regardless, but the phase determines what we mean by a Lorentzian sign for the lapse $N$.} Without this, there is no reason to expect that the bulk theory reduces to a unitary QFT in the weak gravity limit.
-Note that the bulk adjoint $\dagger_K$ we are discussing reverses the order of operators \emph{and sources}, so it does not preserve the normal-ordering prescription defined in section \ref{largeN}.\footnote{For the same reason $\dagger_K$ is \emph{not} the same as the adjoint in the boundary theory.
+Note that the bulk adjoint $\dagger_K$ we are discussing reverses the order of operators \emph{and sources}, so it does not preserve the normal-ordering prescription defined in section \ref{largeN}.
+For the same reason $\dagger_K$ is \emph{not} the same as the adjoint in the boundary theory.
 Recall that the usual Euclidean field theory adjoint depends on a foliation and reverses the direction of imaginary time, but does not reverse the order of sources and operators.
 This contrasts with $CPT$ which means the same thing on both sides of the duality.
 (That is, after selecting a particular Cauchy slice $\Sigma$ on the gravity side.
-The spontaneous breaking of $CPT$ in the boundary is dual to the non-$CPT$ invariance of the embedding of $\Sigma$ in the bulk $\cal B$; despite this $CPT$ remains a good symmetry of the bulk dynamics, considered in abstraction of a particular slice $\Sigma$.)}
+The spontaneous breaking of $CPT$ in the boundary is dual to the non-$CPT$ invariance of the embedding of $\Sigma$ in the bulk $\cal B$; despite this $CPT$ remains a good symmetry of the bulk dynamics, considered in abstraction of a particular slice $\Sigma$.)

 The existence of a kinematic norm, with respect to which ${\cal H}(x)$ is self-adjoint, follows as an emergent consequence from the fact that $CPT$ is not \emph{explicitly} broken in the $T^2$ deformed theory.\footnote{We are ignoring questions related to boundaries of the space of metrics, so self-adjointness of ${\cal H}(x)$ really just means that it is Hermitian.
 A proper treatment of such boundaries would require an analysis of nonperturbative quantum gravity effects such as singularities.} To illustrate this phenomenon, let us first consider a Hamiltonian which is quadratic (and derivative-free) in the momenta, such as \eqref{Hscalar}-\eqref{matterHC}.
 In that particular example, $C$ acts trivially (all fields are real); $P$ is obviously satisfied (there are no $\epsilon$ permutation symbols); while time reversal $T$ acts by complex conjugation, which includes sending $\Pi_{ab} \to -\Pi_{ab}$, $\Pi_\Phi \to -\Pi_\Phi$.
 Since all terms in this Hamiltonian have an even number of $\Pi$'s, $CPT$ therefore guarantees that their coefficients are real.
 It follows that, up to (divergent) operator-ordering ambiguities,\footnote{Such operator-ordering ambiguities in general involve lower powers of $\Pi$, and are therefore be implicitly dealt with by the arguments below.} this Hamiltonian ${\cal H}(x)$ is self-adjoint using a standard inner product with respect to which $\Pi_{ab}=\Pi_{ab}^\dagger$, $\Pi_\Phi = \Pi_\Phi^\dagger$, and $g_{ab} = g_{ab}^\dagger$.